5 Biggest Challenges with Concierge Medicine

 We don’t think you should force the fit if this approach doesn’t match your needs.
 You just may not have any reason to find a new primary care doctor, and that's fine.

-There are traditional practice doctors who, despite having so many patients, still provide attentive, dedicated care.
+There are traditional practice doctors who, despite having so many patients, provide attentive, dedicated care.
 We wouldn’t want to pull you away from a good situation.

 Already happy?
 Staying put might be your best option.